 “Icarus’s father [Dedalus] crafts wings for him, but when he flies too close to the sun, the wings melt, and Icarus falls.”Kristine Culp

 Recently, I read Nothing Ever Dies by Viet Thanh Nguyen, a book that traces the philosophical and historical roots of the inhumane actions of the Vietnam (or American) War.
 In this reading, I was brought back to the knee-jerk reactions and impassioned days of my youth, brought back to a person that lives within me today, though my relationship with her has changed.
-As Fred Hamilton, chairman of the Black Panther Movement, once chanted, “I am a revolutionary,” while rallying a Chicago crowd before his murder, so too was I born a rebel.
+As Fred Hampton, chairman of the Chicago’s Black Panther Party, once chanted, “I am a revolutionary,” while rallying a Chicago crowd before his murder, so too was I born a rebel.
 I wanted to tear down the injustices and absurdities I encountered throughout my youth, seeking to build a better way, one that promised freedom, innovation, and divergence.

 This trait first surfaced as a toddler in the form of anger, aggression, and demands, and evolved into my ambition for a sport, horseback riding to be precise.
 It grew further in my teen years as I experimented with drugs, parties, and everything in between, culminating in the sobering disappearance of a dear friend.
 It was at this moment that I first recognized the inhumanity in others.
 Few people tried to look for her.
 Weeks later, we learned she had run away with a drug dealer to sustain her well-hidden heroin habit.
 I felt startled, both by her concealment and by the community’s apathy.
 It came out later that those who she was taking the drugs from were the same people that shot up with her brothers, now passed.